Seny Dieng: Loan spells

 On 2 December 2017, while playing for Whitehawk (in National League South) on loan, Dieng scored a goal in the 91st minute of a game against Chippenham Town.
 Going up into the Chippenham box for a late corner, he headed in from 8 yards.

 Dieng spent the first half of the 2018–19 season, on loan at Stevenage, making his debut on 14 August 2018 in an EFL Cup match against Norwich City.

 On 10 January 2019, Dieng joined Dundee on a loan deal for the remainder of the 2018–19 season.

 On 26 July 2019, having still not made a senior appearance for QPR, Dieng went out on loan again, this time joining League One side Doncaster Rovers until 4 January 2020.
 Dieng made his Rovers debut in an EFL Cup match against Grimsby Town on 13 August 2019.
-This loan was extended to the end of the season on 3 January 2020.
+This loan was extended to the end of the season on 3 January 2020, with, at the time, only 3 sides having conceded fewer in the division.

 Return to QPR

 On 20 September 2020, Dieng signed a new four-year deal with QPR, keeping him at the club until 2024.

 Dieng made his first league start for Queens Park Rangers on 26 September 2020, in a 1–1 draw at home to Middlesbrough.
 Dieng was named QPR's Player of the Month on two occasions during the season, in November and January.
 On 17 April 2021, Dieng received a red card on the 58th minute after a late challenge on Duncan Watmore in a 2–1 away win at Middlesbrough.
 Throughout the 2020–21 season, Dieng made 42 appearances and kept 11 clean sheets in his first full season for QPR.
 At the end of the season, Dieng was named Players' Player of the Year alongside Rob Dickie.
+He also finished the season having made the most saves of any goalkeeper in the Championship.

 Dieng was handed the No.1 jersey for the 2021–22 campaign.

 On 13 August 2022 he scored his first goal for the club with a last minute header to equalise away to Sunderland.

+Middlesbrough

+On 8th July, 2023, Dieng completed a transfer for Middlesbrough for a reported transfer fee of £2 million, signing a four-year contract.

+In the month of October 2023 he conceded just 1 goal, and was praised by manager, Michael Carrick, for how well he had settled into his new side.